All I want for Christmas…

 … and then hibernation by switching phones off until New Year’s Eve.

-Let’s all attempt to be sensible this holiday by celebrating Christmas according to own needs – and allowing our loved ones to enjoy it according to theirs.
+Let’s all attempt to be sensible this holiday by celebrating Christmas according to our own needs – and allowing our loved ones to enjoy it according to theirs.

 -Best wishes for a sensational holiday-